ksutrave/ksutrave.github.io/_posts/2021-1-31- a meditation on the Carathéodory criterion.md

 title: a meditation on the Carathéodory criterion
 ---

-My gap between learning this definition and actually making (at least some) sense of it was longer than I usually have with situations in analysis.
+fdsaMy gap between learning this definition and actually making (at least some) sense of it was longer than I usually have with situations in analysis.
 Here's one thing I've come up with to explain what it's trying to do.

 $$
 \mu(E) = \mu(E\cap A) + \mu(E\cap A^c)